ispras/dedoc/docs/source/tutorials/creating_document_classes.rst

 .. literalinclude:: ../_static/code_examples/dedoc_creating_dedoc_document.py
     :language: python
-    :lines: 18
+    :lines: 17

 Also there is an option to add some :ref:`annotations`:

 .. literalinclude:: ../_static/code_examples/dedoc_creating_dedoc_document.py
     :language: python
-    :lines: 19
+    :lines: 18

-Now you can create new :class:`~dedoc.data_structures.LineMetadata` with hierarchy level, metadata and annotations:
+Now you can create new :class:`~dedoc.data_structures.LineWithMeta` with hierarchy level, metadata and annotations:

 .. literalinclude:: ../_static/code_examples/dedoc_creating_dedoc_document.py
     :language: python
-    :lines: 21
+    :lines: 20

 A few words about ``tag_heirarchy_level`` parameter: some readers extracts information about hierarchy directly from tags in document.
 Dedoc store this information as :class:`~dedoc.data_structures.HierarchyLevel` object